 “Words cannot express the heartache and devastation our family is experiencing,” she said.
 “It breaks my heart to know we will never be able to hug or laugh with Ethan again, but it’s also excruciating to think about the horrific way he was taken from us.”

-Chapin was one of a set of triplets, all of whom are enrolled at the University of Idaho, the family said in a statement.
+Chapin was one of a set of triplets, who enrolled at the University of Idaho, the family said in a statement.
 He was a freshman majoring in recreation, sport and tourism management and a member of the Sigma Chi fraternity, the university said.

 Kaylee Goncalves and Madison Mogen